 Canned pumpkin in its pureed form (not pumpkin pie filling) is also a great stool softener and a natural remedy for constipation.
 It helps soothe an upset stomach or indigestion in both cats and dogs.
 It is very rich in fiber and one or two teaspoonfuls to your pet's food will get their system moving in no time.

 Salmon oil mixed in with some food also works well as a natural "lubricant".
 Only a couple of squirts (maybe 8-10) mixed in with soft food will help.

 Keep in mind that the above alternatives, although beneficial for helping to move things along the digestive tract, will NOT help to protect your dog's system by wrapping around the objects as will the cotton balls.

-Bones can scrape, puncture, or block the intestines.
-Cooked bones, which have had all of the moisture drained from them, become dry and brittle.
-As they move down a dog's intestinal tract, they splinter into tiny pieces as sharp as needles.
-This is how a dog may find itself in a life threatening situation.
+Cooked bones have had all of the moisture drained from them and they become dry and brittle.
+As they move down a dog's intestinal tract, they splinter into tiny pieces as sharp as needles and can scrape, puncture, or block the intestines.
+This is how a dog is put into a life threatening situation.